Receding Gums? Discover the Best Toothpaste for Optimal Gum Care

 - Chemical treatment: Here’s where toothpaste, mouthwash, and antibacterial products come into play.
 Think of them as ways of fighting bacteria that have survived the manual action.

-So, before adding a specific toothpaste or mouthwash to your routine, focus on getting the basics right:
+So, before choosing a toothpaste, focus on getting the basics right:

-- Choose a soft toothbrush—whether manual or electric (electric toothbrushes often do a better job).
+- Choose a soft toothbrush—whether manual or electric (electric toothbrushes often do a better job at cleaning).

 - Brush correctly to ensure you’re cleaning both your teeth and gums effectively.